 Resource and framework development

 Documentation and written resources are a critical component of practice for teams, programs and organisations as a whole.
-However, key information is often held with individual members of the team but not necessarily put into a document accessible to all.
+However, key information needs to be defined, articulated and made accessible to all.
 Let's collaborate to get those resources or frameworks finalised.

 I look forward to working with you to produce effective, clear and comprehensive documentation to support your work.